 There are some alternatives to Google Voice that work on Android devices or for an iPad phone.
 There are also several apps with free calling and texting to other users with the same app installed on their device.
 Get an overview of the best free calling and texting apps here.

 My Android and iPad Phone setup

-I’m currently using Google Voice with the apps described above on an iPad Phone and the Nexus 5 Android smartphone with a data-only plan.
+I’m currently using Google Voice with the apps described above on an iPad Phone.
+I have my Google Voice number forwarded to Talkatone on my Nexus 5 Android smartphone that uses a data-only cell plan.
 I also use this Chrome extension to get incoming calls to my Google Voice number on my laptop.

 My monthly wireless bill varies from $0 to $30 per month depending on how much data I’ll need.
 I like being able to make and receive calls and texts on all of my devices.
 The call quality isn’t the best, but it’s definitely usable.
 I find the quality to be better on Hangouts for iPad or my laptop than it is on Talkatone for the iPad or Android.

 I used my iPad Mini as phone for the better part of a year, here are some of my impressions after carrying it around with me everywhere.
 I like the large screen, great battery life, and it works well as a speaker phone.